TIGE-UPM/InDash/README.md

-# Interactions Dashboard

-This is the fork of Moodle Interactions Plugin Project at https://github.com/ugGit/mdl_interactions_plugin.
+# Moodle Interactions Plugin Project

 Aim of this project is the creation of a learning analytics web application for data extracted from the Moodle standard log.